caroprese/abduction/README.md

 - *result_Example_3.txt*, *result_Example_4.txt*, *result_Example_5.txt*
   The abductive explanations.
 - *Appendix.pdf*
-  The appendix of the article containing the proof of Theorem 2.
+  The appendix of the paper containing the proof of Theorem 2.